tylervvo/katacoda-scenarios/dd-201/executive_step1.md

 ### Step 1 - Top level metrics

-This could be anything, but for the sake of argument, let’s say it’s
+This could be anything, but for the sake of argument, let’s say it’s:
 1. Revenue
 2. Checkout uptime